Memory segmentation: x86 architecture

-The x86-64 architecture does not use segmentation in long mode (64-bit mode).
-In a x86-64 architecture it is considered legacy and most x86-64-based modern system software don't use memory segmentation.
-Instead they handle programs and their data by utilizing memory-paging which also serves as a way of memory protection.
-Though most x86-64 implementations still support it for backward compatibility reasons.
+The x86-64 architecture does not support segmentation in "long mode" (64-bit mode).
 Four of the segment registers: CS, SS, DS, and ES are forced to 0, and the limit to 264.
 The segment registers FS and GS can still have a nonzero base address.
-This allows operating systems to use these segments for special purposes.
+This allows operating systems to use these segments for special purposes such as thread-local storage.